Quantum adiabatic machine learning with zooming: QAML-Z Algorithm

-By iteratively performing quantum annealing, the binary weights on the weak classifiers can be made continuous, ultimately resulting in a stronger classifier.
-This is achieved by performing a search on the real numbers, effectively zooming in on a region of the energy surface each iteration.
-Hence, we denote the zooming variant of quantum annealing for machine learning as QAML-Z. Under this reformulation, the weights of the classifiers may be extended from the set $\{0, 1\}$ to the continuous interval $[-1, 1]$, enabling the subtraction of classifiers to reduce cross-correlations between weak classifiers.
+By iteratively performing quantum annealing, the binary weights on the weak classifiers can be made continuous, resulting in a stronger classifier.
+This is achieved by performing a search on the real numbers, effectively zooming in on a region of the energy surface each iteration (Figure~\ref{fig:zoom}).
+We denote the zooming variant of quantum annealing for machine learning as QAML-Z. Under this reformulation, the weights of the classifiers may be extended from the set $\{0, 1\}$ to the continuous interval $[-1, 1]$, enabling the subtraction of classifiers to reduce cross-correlations between weak classifiers.
+Let each qubit have a mean $\mu_i(t)$ (starting at $\mu_i(0) = 0$ for all $i$) and let the search breadth be $\sigma(t) = b^t$, where $t=0, 1, ..., T-1$ for $T$ iterations and $0 < b < 1$ is a free parameter.
+Each iteration, the Hamiltonian is centered around the previous mean and the search breadth is narrowed.
+Receiving spin up or spin down corresponds to shifting the new mean either right or left by a distance given by the search breadth.
+The weight given to each classifier is thus updated according to the old mean and consequent shift, resulting in a modified Hamiltonian according to the substitution $s_ic_i(\mathbf{x}_\tau) \to \sigma(t) s_ic_i(\mathbf{x}_\tau) + \mu_i(t)c_i(\mathbf{x}_\tau)$.
+The full expression is: \bes